Oliver-Leete/Configs/README.md

 Having this would allow for things like yanking the next two functions, deleting to the next bracket and then changing to the end of the quote the cursor is currently in.

 I have started working on this now.
 I'm trying to think about how to make it customisable, both for easy changes for my own config, but also to be able to make it into an extension.
 At the moment it uses custom methods for some of the built in text objects, like words, paragraphs ect., targets is used for brackets, arguments and quotes, vim-word-motion is used for subwords and treesitter text objects is used for functions and that stuff.
 I have altered the queries in TSTextobjects to simplyfy them a bit, using just three instead of the many, parameters is the same as it is.
 Scope takes over for function and objects and block takes over for conditionals, loops and blocks.

 ### Other editors

 For when I actually want the full powers of Kakoune I have a shortcut that uses kitty's remote control to open a new tab with Kak running.
 This tab is opened to the same cursor position in the same file as I ran the shortcut from.
+I also have shortcuts for opening in vis and helix, but I don't tend to use any of these.

 ## Insert Mappings

 ### Snippets and Completion

 With a bunch of completion stuff comes a lot of mapping overlaps This is how I've tried to fix them.

 First up is the usual multi-purpose tab mappings.
 Nothing too special here, I don't use tab for scrolling completions (my arrow keys are just too easy to get to) but I do use it for tabbing out of brackets.

 ```lua
 local luasnip = require("luasnip")